 What is Ptosis?

 Ptosis is when the upper eyelids are drooping.
 Some patients develop ptosis after an injury to the eyelid or after eye surgery, but ptosis is usually a result of aging.
 Other patients are born with the condition, but it typically develops later in life.

-Commonly, ptosis results when the muscle responsible for raising the lid weakens, or from damage to the nerves that control the eyelid muscles.
-Sometimes ptosis can be caused by loose skin on the upper lid.
-Other causes of ptosis can include:
+Commonly, ptosis results when the muscle responsible for raising the lid slips from its natural positions.
+Often ptosis can be caused by loose heavy skin on the upper lid.
+Other causes of ptosis include:

 - Growth in the eyelid, such as a stye or tumor